ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 ### ES Lint for code quality and

-ES Linter configuration checks for following topics & rules.
+ES Linter configuration checks for following topics
  We know: sometimes a console.log is needed on the server.
-Therefore it is on a `warning` level as a reminder before starting a PR.
+Therefore it is on a `warning` level as a reminder.

 1.  smartive eslint-config
 2.  import rules sorting